codeboxed/Plist-to-JSON/README.md

 Based on code originaly wrote by Ben Sandofsky https://github.com/sandofsky/plist-to-json

 ## Notes
-* If you have any suggestions, just open a GitHub Issue.
+* If you have any suggestions or bug reports, open a GitHub Issue.